STOIE/recipes/recipes/profiteroles/README.md

 1. Add 1 egg into batter, then beat until combined.
 1. Add the remaining eggs one at a time making sure each is combined before adding the next.
 The dough should be like a thick paste.
 1. Place the dough into a piping bag fitted with a 13 – 15mm round tip (1/2 – 3/5").
-1. Pipe 3 teaspoon blobs 7cm/3" apart.
-Make around ~30 blobs.
+1. Pipe tablespoon sized blobs 7cm/3" apart, make around ~45 blobs.
 1. Wet your finger with water and pat down any peaks to form domes (for nice round balls).
 1. Bake for 15 minutes.
 1. Remove from the oven and reduce the oven to 160 degrees C fan-forced.